Photographer: Sanna Lehto

 Linda is the author and illustrator of Hello Ruby, a children’s picture book about the whimsical world of computers, as well as the founder of Rails Girls, a global movement to teach young women programming in over 260 cities.
 She loves Muji, Zelda Fitzgerald, software and sparkly things.

-One Hundred Languages.
 Computers surround us in our daily lives, but the most powerful ideas of computing go beyond the sleek silver containers and glowing boxes.
 What are these ideas?
 And how do we prepare our kids for a world where more and more of the problems around us look like computers?

 To find out, we'll travel back in time: from a jacquard loom maker with his punch cards, an inventor obsessed with cogs and steam, an electrical engineer who combined laws of electrical circuits with eccentric English mathematical logic and countless other philosophers, material scientists, artists, dreamers and tinkerers.
 Technology is about humans, and big their ideas.